longturn/freeciv21/docs/Modding/Rulesets/effects.rst

   build requirement for an extra the first player is the owner of the unit and the second player the owner of the terrain the extra is built on.

 Only the exact relationship required fulfills it.
-Example: An Alliance or an Armistice agreement will not fulfill a "Peace" requirement.
+Example: An "Alliance" or an "Armistice" agreement will not fulfill a "Peace" requirement.

 It is possible to create a requirement that in some situations will not have a player to check.
 In those cases